Adamtaranto/teloclip/README.md

  --refIdx REFIDX       Path to fai index for reference fasta.
 Index fasta using `samtools faidx FASTA`

 Positional arguments:
-  samfile			   Input SAM can be added as first positional argument after flagged options.
+  samfile               Input SAM can be added as the first positional argument after flagged options.
                          If not set teloclip will read from stdin.

 Optional:
   --minClip MINCLIP    Require soft-clip to extend past ref contig end by at
                        least N bases.
   --maxBreak MAXBREAK  Tolerate max N unaligned bases at contig ends.
-  --motifs MOTIFS      If set keep only reads containing given motif/s from a comma delimited list of strings. i.e. TTAGGG,CCCTAA
+  --motifs MOTIFS      If set keep only reads containing given motif/s from a comma delimited list
+                         of strings. i.e. TTAGGG,CCCTAA
   --version            Show program's version number and exit.
 ```